Find out how to apply to us for permission to approve the financial promotions of unauthorised persons.

 From 7 February 2024

-We'll update our Financial Services Register to show firms’ ability to approve financial promotions for unauthorised persons.
+Our Financial Services Register has been updated to provide information about the ability of authorised firms to approve financial promotions for unauthorised persons.